rashmi-fit/100-daysOf-Python_challenge/log.md

 Today's Progress: Spent more than two hours just to solve one problem.
 I have googled and saw some videos and somehow tried to understand and do it.

-Thoughts: I am feeling frustrated and its not happening.
+Thoughts: I am feeling frustrated and it's not happening.
 I feel demotivated

 **Link to work:** https://github.com/rashmi-fit/100-daysOf-Python_challenge/blob/main/longest_common.py

 **Day 2: April 19.
 Tuesday**

-Today's Progress: Spent more than one hours just to solve one problem.
+Today's Progress: Spent more than one hour just to solve one problem.
 I have googled and saw some videos and somehow tried to understand and still not able to make it working.

-Thoughts: I am feeling frustrated sad,demotivated and what not, its not happening.
+Thoughts: I am feeling frustrated sad,demotivated and what not, it's not happening.
 I feel demotivated

 **Link to work:** https://github.com/rashmi-fit/100-daysOf-Python_challenge/blob/main/valid_parenthesis.py